larsnygard/KLIPPER_E3S1_LCD/README.md

 ~/moonraker/scripts/fetch-apikey.sh
 ```

-Edit the file run.py and paste your API key and verify that you have the proper API_Endpoint address
+Edit the file run.py and paste your API key and verify that you have the proper API_Endpoint address.
 ```bash
 nano run.py
 ```
-This is how the run.py looks for an Ender3v2 and Ender 3 S1
+This is how the run.py looks for Ender 3 S1, please modify 'ender' with your username (i.e. pi, klipper, etc.)

 ```python
 #!/usr/bin/env python3